Online Tax Accounting System (OLTAS) payments and refunds

 - If the status says – ‘no demand no refund’, this could mean that return is processed, but income tax department has found that there was no refund payable.
 In such cases you can file for rectification by submitting all the relevant income and investment proofs.

-- Additionally, it is important for a taxpayer to intimate the income tax department if the details of the bank account quoted in the income tax return for receipt of refund is closed before receiving the refund or communication address provided in the income tax return relevant for the year of refund has changed.
+- Additionally, it is important for a taxpayer to intimate the income tax department if the details of the bank account quoted in the income tax return for receipt of refund is closed before receiving the refund or there has been a change of address.